 Kukicha green tea is truly special in that it is not brewed from tea leaves at all.
 This tea is interestingly brewed from the stems and stalks of the plant in hot water.
 Kukicha tea is also known as Bocha or stick tea because of this.

-Kukicha tea that only harvested from Sencha or Gyokuro plants is referred to as Karigane tea.
+Kukicha tea that is only harvested from Sencha or Gyokuro plants is referred to as Karigane tea.
 Karigane tea offers nutty flavors with a filling creamy sensation.
 Kukicha is popularly consumed to aid the digestive system.

 Guricha tea is hard to come by and sought after by tea enthusiasts everywhere.
-This uncommon tea variety makes up for about 5% of the entirety of Japanese tea supply.
-Since it is so rare, Gruicha tea often sells for a very high price at auction or at the market.
+This uncommon tea variety makes up about 5% of the entirety of the Japanese tea supply.
+Since it is so rare, Gruicha tea often sells for a very high price at an auction or at the market.

 Coming from the Kyushu Island found within the Ureshino region, Gruicha is known for its unique shape that closely resembles a comma.
 The color of this tea when brewed is a dark pine with hints of sweetness.
 If you’re able to get your hands on this, then you will understand why it is so sought after!

 Uji tea originates in Uji, Kyoto.
 It is a uniquely traditional tea that is rooted deep within Japanese history.
 This ceremonial tea was transported numerous times during the Meiji era.
 This tea would be presented to the shogun of a military to show respect.
 It may not be the tastiest tea available, but it is still widely enjoyed by historians and those who appreciate the culture.

 This guide refers to general Japanese green tea include variants introduced upon.
 To start, heat the water to a temperature that ranges between 150 and 180 degrees Fahrenheit.
 Refer to the list below to make sure that you are brewing your green tea variation at the correct temperature.
 We advise that you refer to the product label for brewing instructions.